Siddhantj929/SOLID-RESTful-Node/readMe.md

 -   ~~Create a stories "model" that may need to use the User's model to check and update User's data.~~

--   Create a user "service" that will separate the "business logic" from "database handling".
-For now, just console the data and service name.
+-   ~~Create a user "service" that will separate the "business logic" from "database handling".
+For now, just console the data and service name.~~

+-   ~~Create a user "controller" that will separate the concern of handling the request and response properly from "processing" the data and "implementing" business logic.~~